particle-iot/docs/src/content/guide/getting-started/start.md

 `bash <( curl -sL https://particle.io/install-pi )`

 ## What You'll Need
-In order to connect your Raspberry Pi to the Particle Cloud you'll need the following things.
+In order to connect your Raspberry Pi to the Particle Device Cloud you'll need the following things.
 Note that these are all included in the [Particle Pi Starter Kit with Raspberry Pi v3](https://store.particle.io/#particle-pi-starter-kit), which is available for purchase in the [Particle Store](https://store.particle.io/#particle-pi-starter-kit).

 - Raspberry Pi (Raspberry Pi v2 and v3 preferred)
 - Power supply (5V, 2A+ preferred)